Alex-132/EI_paper_rep/R_scripts/README.md

 ## 5. Metabarcoding Data Preparation (`Scripts_MUC__metabarcoding.R`)

-This script is used to combine the prepare the metabarcoding data for the final data analysis.
+This script is used to prepare the metabarcoding data for the final data analysis.

 ## 6. Biomonitoring Data Preparation on Taxon-Level (`Script_MUCs_dia_dino__ICES.Rmd`)